Bagyidaw: After the war

 The treaty imposed highly severe financial burden to the Burmese kingdom, and effectively left it crippled.
 The British terms in the negotiations were strongly influenced by the heavy cost in lives and money which the war had entailed.
 Some 40,000 British and Indians troops had been involved of whom 15,000 had been killed.
 The cost to the British India's finances had been almost ruinous, amounting to approximately 13 million pounds sterling.
 The cost of war contributed to a severe economic crisis in India, which by 1833 had bankrupted the Bengal agency houses and cost the British East India Company its remaining privileges, including the monopoly of trade to China.

 For the Burmese, the treaty was a total humiliation and a long-lasting financial burden.
 A whole generation of men had been wiped out in battlefield.
 The world the Burmese knew of conquest and martial pride, built on the back of impressive military success of prior 75 years, had come crashing down.
 An uninvited British Resident in Ava was a daily reminder of humiliation of defeat.
 The burden of indemnity would leave the royal treasury bankrupt for years.
 The indemnity of one million pounds sterling would have been considered a colossal sum even in Europe of that time, and it became frightening when translated to Burmese kyat equivalent of 10 million.
 The cost of living of the average villager in Upper Burma in 1826 was one kyat per month.

 Bagyidaw could not come to terms with the loss of the territories, and the British used Tenasserim as bait for the Burmese to pay the installments of indemnity.
 In 1830, the British agreed to redraw the Manipuri border with Burma, giving back Kabaw Valley to the Burmese.
 Bagyidaw delivered the balance of the indemnity at great sacrifice in November 1832.
 But by 1833, it was clear that the British had no intention of returning any of the territories.
 The king, who used to love theater and boat racing, grew increasingly reclusive, afflicted by bouts of depression.
-The palace power devolved to his chief queen Me Nu and her brother Maung O. In February 1837, Bagyidaw's crown prince and brother Tharrawaddy rebelled, and two months later in April, Bagyidaw was forced to abdicate.
+The palace power devolved to his chief queen Me Nu and her brother Maung O. In February 1837, Bagyidaw's crown prince and brother Tharrawaddy rebelled, and Bagyidaw was forced to abdicate two months later on 30 April 1837.
 Tharrawaddy executed Me Nu and her brother, and kept his brother under house arrest.
 Bagyidaw died on 15 October 1846, at age 62.
 The former king had 23 queens, five sons and five daughters.